frezamajithia/biteful-final/README.md

 - Dart SDK 3.0 or higher
 - Xcode (for iOS development on macOS)
 - Android Studio or VS Code with Flutter extensions
-- iOS Simulator or Android Emulator with Android Studio
+- iOS Simulator or Android Emulator via Android Studio

 ### Installation